Fireproof Nature Habitat and Home

 light1.png

-The front glass panel provides most of the light to the front of the house, but of course artificial lights will be used as well, like in nearly every modern house.
+The front glass panel provides most of the light to the front of the house, but of course artificial lights will be used as well.
 In my model, I also added a chimney-like box above each of the bedrooms, and a larger one above the main room.
-This is to provide more natural light, which is often beneficial for human health.
-Nobody wants to walk into a dark room with artificial lighting in the middle of the day!
+This is to provide more natural light, which is proven to be beneficial for human health.
+Nobody wants to walk into a dark room with the lights on in the middle of the day!

 For each of the places in the house where glass is, either Smart Glass or Electronically Dimmable Windows (EDWs) will work to prevent unwanted light from entering the house.
 These EDWs, if you've flown before, are used for the windows of the Boeing 787 Dreamliner to electronically control the opacity of the windows by applying voltage to a special gel between the layers of glass.
 These can make the glass anywhere between transparent and opaque for either privacy reasons or personal preference.